Learning how to keep your teeth clean with braces is important because braces can trap food and plaque more easily than teeth without them.

-If not removed, these can lead to tooth decay, gum disease, and bad breath.
+If not cleaned properly, this buildup can cause tooth decay, gum problems, and bad breath during treatment.

 1. Why Oral Hygiene Matters More with Braces